FAQs

 How long do I have to gather all the required documents?

-Applications can be submitted from April 29th to June 20th, 2025, at 2:00 PM CET.
+Applications can be submitted from March 10th to April 28th, 2026, at 2:00 PM CET.

 How should I submit my research project?

 To submit your research project, you must complete a document that will be available for download on the application platform, both in Word and editable PDF format.
 However, the document must be submitted in PDF format.
-This document includes required fields in which you must:

 Do I have to submit my CV in any specific format/form?